TejasP07/TejasP07/README.md

 - 🔭 I’m currently working on expanding my knowledge of full-stack web development.
 - 🌱 I’m currently learning advanced Javascript leading into more about Node.js and then React.
-- 💬 Ask me about my experience teaching CS in China and working as a tour manager in North Korea!
 - ⚡ Fun fact: I'm also a synthesizer enthusiast and try to make at least one short track every day.